 - Network devices

-- IoT devices and it’s operating system
+- IoT devices and their operating system

 - 5G and other types of connectivity